-Paleo comes from the idea that we should eat real, unprocessed food (like our Paleolithic ancestors!) while avoiding foods that are bad for us.
+Paleo Diet comes from the idea of eating real, unprocessed food (like our Paleolithic ancestors used to enjoy).

 WHAT IS THE